musselwhizzle/Focus-Points/docs/Focus Points.md

 <big>**Principle of operation**</big>
 <br>

 The plugin uses [ExifTool](https://exiftool.org/) to retrieve metadata from the image file.
 Autofocus related information is extracted from the metadata and processed to detect and visualize focus points, faces and subjects.
-For this to work, the plugin needs an image file that contains camera manufacturer specific metadata information (_makernotes_) as written by the camera.
+For this to work, the plugin needs an image file that contains camera manufacturer specific metadata information (_makernotes_) as written by the camera to each JPG or RAW file.<br>The plugin will not be able to show focus points for image files that do not contain makernotes.<br>

 <u>Note:</u> ExifTool is part of the plugin package and does not need to be installed separately.

-The plugin will not be able to show focus points for image files that do not contain makernotes.<br>

 Because the plugin works inside Lightroom, it is important to understand that Lightroom **does not read** makernotes information when importing files.
 When the plugin is run on a selected photo, it calls ExifTool to process the underlying image file on disk.
 When Lightroom exports a photo as JPG or TIFF to pass to an external application for editing, it creates a new image file without the makernotes metadata.
 The re-imported result from that application will not have this information, which is essential for the plugin to work.